Today I’d like to talk about Donation Forms that Increase Giving.

-- Always include the donor ID number and mailing code identifying the specific package.
+- The donor ID number and mailing code identifying the specific package should always be included.

-- Always include a variable gift ask array which should be personalized based on the donor’s last gift.
+- A variable gift ask array, oftentimes personalized based on the donor’s last gift.

-- You can also include the amount and date of the donor’s last gift with a thank you sentence about why another gift is needed.
+- Include the amount and date of the donor’s last gift with a very short thank you sentence about why another gift is needed.

 - Include a “Tax deductible” statement.

-- Don’t forget to include your organization’s logo with the address, phone, and web address near it.
+- Always include your organization’s logo with the address, phone, and web address near it.

-If your donation form is currently the size of a buck slip and fits in a #10 envelope, give consideration to doubling the size, and folding it over.
+If your donation form is currently a buck slip and slides right into a #10 envelope, give consideration to doubling the size and folding it over in the envelope.
 The extra space will allow you to: